-Darren Edge is a Director of Societal Resilience projects at Microsoft Research, where he builds community partnerships and open technologies to tackle some of the most challenging problems facing global society.
+Darren Edge is a Director of Societal Resilience projects at Microsoft Research, where he builds technologies and partnerships to tackle some of the most challenging problems affecting human rights and society.

-Darren holds a BA and PhD from the University of Cambridge, and returned to Cambridge in 2016 following eight years as an HCI researcher at Microsoft Research Asia.
+Darren holds a BA and PhD from the University of Cambridge.
+He returned to Cambridge in 2016 following eight years as an HCI researcher at Microsoft Research Asia.